-One personal quality that every high level company employee shares, regardless of the field or industry, is an effective communicate skill-set.
+One personal quality that every high-level company employee shares, regardless of the field or industry, is an effective communication skill set.
 They have the ability to work well with others and deal with people appropriately regardless of their age, race, sex, or employment history.
 To ensure a swift climb up the corporate ladder, focusing your attention on creating, cultivating, and nourishing relationships with everyone, not only the important people, is vital.

 There are two important concepts that we can consciously focus our attention on in order to develop our professional communication skills, build important relationships, and guarantee career advancement.
 The first is the Golden Rule, or treating others as we would like to be treated.